About Replacing Car Registration in Tennessee

 You must purchase duplicate registration credentials from your local county clerk’s office if your original certificate of registration becomes damaged or lost.
 Additionally, you must obtain a replacement if you believe that another individual may have stolen this credential from you.

-To get step-by-step instructions on replacing your vehicle registration in Tennessee, review our comprehensive car registration guide.
+To find more details about replacing your vehicle registration, review our free car registration guide.

 When completing the replacement car registration form, you must be able to provide your vehicle’s license plate and decal number, as well as its identification number (VIN), make and model year.